Netanyahu: Iran on brink of nuclear bomb in 6-7 months

 He appeared to be referring to Iran's enrichment of uranium to 20 percent purity, a level it says is required for medical isotopes but which also is close to bomb-fuel grade.
 According to an August report by U.N. inspectors, Iran has stockpiled 91.4 kg of the 20 percent material.

-Experts say about 200-250 kg (440-550 pounds) would be the minimum required to enrich further into enough material for a bomb.
-Iran could potentially reach that threshold soon by producing roughly 15 kg (33 pounds) a month, a rate that could be speeded up if it activates new uranium centrifuges.
+Experts say about 200-250 kg (440-550 pounds) would be the minimum required to enrich further into enough material for a bomb, a threshold Iran could potentially reach soon by producing roughly 15 kg (33 pounds) a month, a rate that could be speeded up if it activates new uranium centrifuges.

+Israeli Defense Minister Ehud Barak has warned that Iran may be approaching a "zone of immunity" in which Israeli bombs would be unable to penetrate buried facilities.
+The United States has more potent weapons that could do the job.

 Israel's concern is that Iran be prevented from reaching nuclear weapons capability, not just from developing an actual device, and they worry time is running out.
 Israel is widely believed to possess the Middle East's only nuclear arsenal.

+Deputy Prime Minister Dan Meridor told Israel Radio the United States should not wait for Iran to decide on building a bomb before it considers military action.

-Netanyahu did not repeat his harshest comments of last week that Washington had lost any "moral right" to restrain Israel because it had refused to put strict U.S. limits on Tehran.
+Netanyahu did not repeat his harsh comments of last week that Washington had lost any "moral right" to restrain Israel because it had refused to put strict U.S. limits on Tehran.

 That was followed by word that Obama would not meet Netanyahu during the Israeli leader's U.S. visit later this month to address the United Nations - widely viewed as a snub.

+Netanyahu played down the matter on Sunday, saying "our schedules on this visit didn't work out."

-(Additional reporting by Anna Yukhanov; Writing by Matt Spetalnick; editing by Bill Trott and Christopher Wilson)
+(Additional reporting by Anna Yukhanov; Writing by Matt Spetalnick; Editing by David Brunnstrom and Bill Trott)